 About Fritz Klein

 AIB founder Dr. Fritz Klein was born in Vienna, Austria in 1932.
 While still a small boy, he fled with his family to New York City to escape anti-Semitism and the impending war.
-He later studied medicine in Switzerland at Bern University and received an MBA from Columbia University.
+He later received an MBA from Columbia University then left to study medicine in Switzerland at the University of Bern.
 Dr. Klein was a board-certified psychiatrist for 30 years in New York and San Diego until his retirement.
 Early in his career, he realized that there was a void in knowledge about sexual orientation, specifically in the area of bisexuality.
-He placed an ad in the Village Voice for a meeting that resulted in the creation in New York of the "Bisexual Forum," which recently celebrated its 20th anniversary.
+He placed an ad in the Village Voice for a meeting that resulted in the creation in New York of the "Bisexual Forum” in 1974, the first bi-specific organization in the world.
 During this period he wrote The Bisexual Option, 1978, and co-authored: Man, His Body, His Sex (Doubleday & Co.) in 1978.

-After moving to San Diego, Dr. Klein founded the "Bisexual Forum" for that city in 1982, wrote several books, and founded and became Editor of The Journal of Bisexuality.
+After moving to San Diego, Dr. Klein founded a another "Bisexual Forum" for that city in 1982, wrote several books, and founded and became Editor of The Journal of Bisexuality.

 Dr. Fritz Klein is best known for his pioneering sex research and the development of the multi-dimensional Klein Sexual Orientation Grid, which measures the complexity and fluidity of sexual orientation.